featurebyte/featurebyte/docs/about/concepts/views.md

 Other joins are recommended when an entity in the view is a primary key or a natural key of another view.

 Joins of Slowly Changing Dimension views are made at the timestamp of the calling view.
-An offset can be added to the timestamp during the joins.
-The offset is applied backwards only.

-#### Forward Joins
-Forward join of Slowly Changing Dimension views can also be done.
-Users have to specify the time horizon of the join.
-The columns added by a forward join have special metadata attached to prevent time leakage and this metadata automatically offsets the time windows of any features using those columns as column input.

 ### Condition-based Subsetting
 Views can be easily filtered in a similar way to Pandas or R Data Frame.
 A condition based subset can also be used to overwrite the values of a column.